jeroenooms/opencpu-pages/_posts/2014-06-23-scoring-engine.md

  -d '{"input" : [ {"age":26, "marital" : "MARRIED"}, {"age":41, "marital":"DIVORCED"}, {"age":53, "marital":"NEVER MARRIED"} ]}'
 {% endhighlight %}

 Note how the OpenCPU server automatically converts input and output data from/to JSON using [`jsonlite`](http://arxiv.org/pdf/1403.2805v1.pdf).
 See the [API docs](https://www.opencpu.org/api.html#api-json) for more details on this process.
-Alternatively we can batch score by uploading a CSV file ([example data](https://public.opencpu.org/ocpu/library/tvscore/tv/testdata.csv))
+Alternatively we can batch score by posting a CSV file ([example data](https://public.opencpu.org/ocpu/library/tvscore/tv/testdata.csv))

 {% highlight bash %}
 curl https://public.opencpu.org/ocpu/library/tvscore/R/tv -F "input=@testdata.csv"
 {% endhighlight %}

-The response to this call will contain the location of the output object.
-For example if the call returned a HTTP 201 with `Location` header `/ocpu/tmp/x036bf30e82`, then we can retrieve the output data in various formats using a simple HTTP GET request:
+The response to a successful HTTP POST request contains the location of the output data in the `Location` header.
+For example if the call returned a HTTP 201 with `Location` header `/ocpu/tmp/x036bf30e82`, the client can retrieve the output data in various formats using a subsequent HTTP GET request:

 {% highlight bash %}
 curl https://public.opencpu.org/ocpu/tmp/x036bf30e82/R/.val/csv